-The Company has assessed the extent to which its principal source of funding, the Department of Health and Human Services (Note 2(d)), is subject to performance obligations in calculating how much of the funding to recognise during the reporting period and how much to defer.
-It has considered budgetary commitments made to the Department of Health and Human Services during the process of procuring the funding as substantially giving rise to performance obligations in future reporting periods, and so has deferred the majority of the funding.
-The Directors will continue to keep these assumptions under review.
+The Company assessed the extent to which its principal source of funding, the Department of Health and Human Services, is subject to performance obligations in calculating how much of the funding to recognise during the reporting period and how much to defer.
+It has considered budgetary commitments made to the Department of Health and Human Services during the process of procuring the funding as substantially giving rise to performance obligations in future reporting periods, and accordingly historically deferred majority of the funding.
+During the 2023 financial period, the Department of Health and Human Services confirmed that the Company fully acquitted the grant and accordingly the balance of the contract liability was recognised as revenue.
+Refer note 11.